ZacharyBournand/ZacharyBournand/README.md

 * For the last month of my coding program, I and my awesome team of 3 other members built an e-commerce website for medical professionals to buy and sell medicine that cannot be sold to individuals because they expire soon.

-* Then, I did a summer internship at a large publishing company called Eyrolles in Paris, France.
+* In the summer of 2021, I interned at a large publishing company called Eyrolles in Paris, France.
 I developed a web application using PHP and its framework Symfony.

 * From November to December 2022, I and my teammate built a movie search engine in C++.

-* I am currently a Computer Science student at the University of Florida in my junior year of college.
+I am currently a Computer Science student at the University of Florida in my junior year of college.
 I want to pursue this career path because it allows me to be creative, and I get to continuously improve myself through the challenges I face.

-🌍  I'm based in Tampa Bay, Florida
+* 🌍  I'm based in Tampa Bay, Florida

-🖥️  See my portfolio at [https://zacharybournand.com](http://zacharybournand.com)
+* 🖥️  See my portfolio at [https://zacharybournand.com](http://zacharybournand.com)

-✉️  You can contact me at [zacharybournand@gmail.com](mailto:zacharybournand@gmail.com)
+* ✉️  You can contact me at [zacharybournand@gmail.com](mailto:zacharybournand@gmail.com)

 ## Skills